 Overview:

 Agaricus Blazei, commonly known as the Sun Mushroom was originally discovered during the 1970s from the Piedate mountain region outside of Sao Paolo, Brazil.
-This unique medicinal mushroom has an extensive history of use as a folk remedy in Japan and South America.
-Current clinical studies reveal its beneficial effect on supporting normal immune functions (1), normal seasonal histamine level (2), normal glucose metabolisms (3), and better quality of life (4).
+This unique medicinal mushroom has an extensive history of use as a herb in Japan and South America.

 Active Constituents:

-Other than containing a significant amount of exacellular beta D-glucanlectin, the Agaricus mushroom is a great source of trace minerals such as copper, zinc, silicon, and manganese.
-The combinations of these elements are the key resulting to its extraordinary health beneficial effects.
+Other than containing a significant amount of exacellular beta D-glucan and lectin, the Agaricus mushroom is a great source of trace minerals such as copper, zinc, silicon, and manganese.

 Pharmacological and Clinical Research: Original Research on Agaricus mushrooms